shree-c/exchange/README.md

 #### Order match queue

-* Order match queue is sorted set with O(log(n)) insertion and deletion
+* Order match queue is sorted set with complexity of O(log(n)) for insertion and deletion.
+Redis use skip lists to store strings sorted by the score assigned to them.
 * The idea is to have order_ids ordered by bid/ask price and by time of entry
-* A score is calculated to based of bid/ask price and time of entry : **(bid/ask *SCALE) - time of entry
+* A score is calculated to based of bid/ask price and time of entry : __(bid or ask * SCALE)__ - time of entry
-* larger the time lower the score, higher the bid/ask price higher the order.
+* larger the time lower the score, higher the bid/ask price higher the score
 * multiply bid or ask by -1 to have them in opposite order so that it's easier to pop
+* When a suitable buyer and seller is found a trade happens.
+Trade is added to trade book and is published to redis pubsub channel.
+One can subscribe to pubsub channel to listen to updates.

 #### Race conditions

+* To prevent race conditions I am popping order ids before i inspect them so that they are not cancelled/update/punched during that